-You can visit a private islet Cameo via a wooden bridge, or hire a boat to an islet part of Laganas Bay, the island of Marathonissi.
+You can visit a private Cameo Island, also known as Agios Sostis island, via a wooden bridge to enjoy swimming or grab a drink at its beach bar.
+There is also option to hire a boat to an islet part of Laganas Bay, Marathonissi island.

 There are several diving schools operating here, or boat tours available along the beach if you want to explore the crystal-clear waters off the beach.
 There are also escape rooms and various tour companies operating in the area to keep you entertained throughout your stay.

 Laganas beach is also known as a place where you can see Caretta-Caretta turtles lay their eggs, and being a part of the National Maritime Park of Zakynthos.

 Laganas can be reachd by daily buses from popular Zakynthos Town and Kalamaki.
 It is easily accessible by cars, motorbikes, and jeeps.

 As a popular beach destination on the island, Laganas has a wide variety of accommdation options for all budget travelers.
 There are hotels, studios, apartment, and camping options to choose from.